|

 of

-an antiderivative of a continuous function: since F '(x)
+an antiderivative of a continuous function: since F '(x) = f(x), F(x) is an antiderivative of f(x).
+We state this existence as

 a corollary.